Detroit Gunshot Survivor Life Saved By Surgeon, Now He Became One

 He had plans to graduate from school and go into the pharmaceuticals industry, but that all changed when doctors at St. John Hospital gave him another chance.

-Now, he will be starting a residency as a doctor at that very same hospital.
+Now, he’s in his residency as a doctor at that very same hospital.

 Morton even toyed with the idea of being a doctor when he was younger, but said he didn’t have any role models and never met doctors at career fairs while attending Pershing High School in Detroit.
 His stepmother’s career prompted him to study…